neethunsr/Keep/README.md

 # NotIt
-Inspired from Google Keep app.
+A notes application inspired from Google Keep app.